It’s official. The plane tickets have been bought. We’re getting ready to leave.

 At one point in time, these questions would haunt me.
 While they don’t anymore, they do linger.
 And while I’ve made peace with that part of my life, I’m realizing that some patterns don’t disappear just because you grow up.
 I spent much of my early life learning not to get too attached.
 Friends, routines, even parts of myself—everything had a shelf life of four years.
 When that time came, every relationship would be left behind.
 I thought I was getting good at goodbyes, not realizing I was storing away years of separation anxiety I wouldn’t fully understand until much later.

 Sometimes, I think about that version of me—the one in my fantasy that got to grow up with continuity and predictability.
 But that’s not the life I had.
 And now, facing another move, I realize just how much that rootless past still echoes in my present.
+The truth is, this move isn’t a straight line.
+Amanda and Ivy can stay because they have student visas.
+I don’t.
+So I’ll be moving back and forth every few months.
+In a way, it feels familiar, the in-between life I knew as a kid.
+Never fully gone, never fully settled.
+Just trying to belong in both places at once.

 Sometimes you gotta do it your own way just to find